 Four 12 - week interpretive internships and one 12- week curatorial internship position are available at Eisenhower National Historic Site for the 2015 summer season.
 Interpretive interns research, prepare, and present 15-20 minute orientation tours to visitors arriving at the site and 20-30 minute in-depth talks about aspects of Eisenhower's life and work.
 They work in the Eisenhower home presenting short talks in the living room and answering visitor questions.
 They also assist children participating in the Jr. Secret Service Agent program.
 The curatorial internship involves working with the site's curator to catalog, clean, and re-organize artifacts.

 Interns work a 40 hour week, with two consecutive days off each week.
 Interpretive interns must work on Saturday and Sunday as the site is open daily.
 Formal and informal on-the-job training is provided so that interns are well prepared for their work.

 Students who will have completed at least two years of college by the summer of the internship and are working toward degrees in History, Political Science, Museum Studies, English, Education or related fields are welcome to apply.
 Internship positions are often committed by late January.
-To be considered for a position, it's best to have your resume and cover letter to us by mid December.
+To be considered for a position, it's best to have your resume and cover letter to us by the end of December.